William J. Donovan: OSS

 Donovan was in fact very active in virtually every theater of World War II.
 He spent a good deal of time in the Balkans, to which he had urged both Roosevelt and Churchill to pay more attention.
 He met in Europe with highly placed anti-Nazi Germans to broker an early peace that would allow for occupation by the Western Allies, establish a democratic Germany, and leave the Soviets out in the cold.
 In China, he struggled with Chiang Kai-shek and his underlings for permission to carry out espionage activities in their territory.
 He inspected OSS operations in Burma, met with Vyacheslav Molotov in Moscow to arrange for cooperation between the OSS and NKVD, and was present for MacArthur's successful April 1944 invasion of Hollandia on the northern coast of New Guinea.
 Overall, the OSS was most effective in the Balkans, China, Burma, and France.

 By 1943, Donovan's relations with British officials were becoming increasingly strained as a result of turf wars, strategic and tactical disagreements, radical differences in style and temperament (the British accused the OSS of playing "cowboys and red Indians"), and contrasting visions of the postwar world.
 (The British wanted to retain their empire; Donovan saw the empire, at least in some instances, as an impediment to democracy and economic development.)
 MI6 chief Stewart Menzies was extremely hostile towards the idea of OSS operations anywhere in the British Empire, and categorically forbade the OSS to operate within the UK, or to deal with allied governments in exile which were based in London.
 Nonetheless, as of May 1944, Donovan had "some eleven thousand American officers and foreign agents scattered in every important capital."
 During the war he also received intelligence from a network of Catholic priests across Europe who engaged in espionage without the Pope's knowledge.

-On D-Day, Donovan was on one of the ships that took part in the Normandy landing.
-Going ashore, he and his commander of covert operations in Europe, Colonel David Bruce, were shot at by a German plane, then moved on toward the American front lines and encountered German machine-gun fire.
+On D-Day, Donovan was on one of the ships that took part in the Normandy landings.
+Going ashore, he and his commander of covert operations in Europe, Colonel David K. E. Bruce, were shot at by a German plane, then moved on toward the American front lines and encountered German machine-gun fire.
 As they lay on the ground, Bruce later recalled, Donovan said, "David, we mustn't be captured.
 We know too much."
 Donovan said that he had two suicide pills, but then discovered he didn't.
 "I must shoot first," Donovan said.
 Bruce replied, "Yes, sir, but can we do much against machine guns with our pistols?"
 Donovan explained: "Oh, you don't understand.
 I mean, if we are about to be captured, I'll shoot you first.
 After all, I am your commanding officer."